rubik/pypol/doc/polynomial_class.rst

     .. method:: zeros

         Returns a tuple containing all the polynomial's zeros.
-Returns NotImplemented when there are more than one letters or there isn't the right_hand_side.
+Returns NotImplemented when there are more than one letters or there isn't the right-hand side.
         For example::

+            >>> Polynomial(parse_polynomial('2x - 4')).zeros
+            (2,)